-Successful detection and remediation programs demand perfectly operating cyber defense technologies.
+Successful prevention, detection and remediation programs demand highly optimized and integrated cyber defense technology stacks.
 Misconfigurations, device overload and outdated systems are common and can cripple cyber defense.
-Lightstream's Managed Prevention and Compliance Services manage and optimize customer security environments.
+Lightstream's Managed Cloud Defense Protect Services manage and optimize customer security environments to ensure your defenses won't become a security liability.

-If procured, Lightstream maintains policies and signatures to ensure accessibility, security, and regulatory compliance.
-Outsourcing this challenge allows IT staffs to focus on important core business issues.
-We proactively investigate your infrastructure and hunt for weaknesses, errors, and vulnerabilities.
-When we find potential problems, we provide realtime Service Advisories complete with problem identification and recommended resolutions.
-With the addition of Managed Prevention and Compliance services, Lightstream executes policy management and updates on behalf of the customer, implementing all preventative and countermeasures for the managed devices.
+Lightstream maintains configurations, policies, and signatures to ensure accessibility, security, and regulatory compliance.
+A hand-off of one of cyber security's heaviest operational burdens allows critical security staff to focus on important core business issues.
+We proactively investigate your infrastructure and hunt for weaknesses, errors, and vulnerabilities - before they become an attacker's way in.
+When we find potential problems, we provide real-time Service Advisories complete with problem identification and recommended resolutions.
+With the addition of Managed Cloud Defense Protect services, Lightstream executes policy management and updates on behalf of the customer, implementing all preventative and countermeasures for the managed devices.